SeismicSource/sourcespec_testruns/README.md

 ## source_residuals

 `source_residuals` computes station residuals from the output of `source_spec`.
-It takes multiple pickle files in the form:
+It takes multiple HDF5 files in the form:

-    EVID-residual.pickle
+    EVID-residual.hdf5

-containing single-event station residual, computes average station residuals, and store them into a pickle file called:
+containing single-event station residual, computes average station residuals, and store them into an HDF5 file called:

-    residual_mean.pickle
+    residual_mean.hdf5

 To get help: